How to Create an Advertising Campaign Calendar that Boosts Performance

 Anyone who wants to market their products or services can benefit from keeping an ad campaign calendar.
 Proficient students often rely on detailed planners to stay on top of their busy school and extracurricular schedules.
 Think of this calendar in the same vein — it’s an advertising planner structured to keep you on track, no matter what incidents arise.

-Marketing and communications teams, from executive to intern, will benefit from using this tool.
+Marketing and communications teams, from executive to intern, will benefit from using this media planning tool.

 How to create an advertising campaign calendar